 the emotion/cognition interface are unclear.
 To address this issue, we

-investigate the influences of emotions on memory and action control.
+investigate the interaction between emotions, memory and action

 Fladung, A.-K., Baron, U., Gunst, I., & Kiefer, M. (2010).
 Cognitive reappraisal